pen-lang/pen/doc/src/guides/getting-started.md

 pen create foo
 ```

 Then, you should see a `foo` directory under your current directory.
-When you switch to the `foo` directory, you should see a `Main.pen` source file and a `pen.json` package configuration file there.
+When you go to the `foo` directory, you should see a `Main.pen` source file and a `pen.json` package configuration file there.

 ## Building a package